Tupi language: Literature

 Old Tupi literature was composed mainly of religious and grammatical texts developed by Jesuit missionaries working among the colonial Brazilian people.
 The greatest poet to express in written Tupi language, and its first grammarian was José de Anchieta, who wrote over eighty poems and plays, compiled at his Lírica Portuguesa e Tupi.
 Later Brazilian authors, writing in Portuguese, employed Tupi in the speech of some of their characters.

-Recurrence

-Tupi is also remembered as distinctive trait of nationalism in Brazil.
-In the 1930s, Brazilian Integralism used it as the source of most of its catchphrases (like Anaûé meaning "you are my brother", the old Tupi salutation which was adopted as the Brazilian version of the German Sieg Heil, or the Roman "Ave") and terminology.